ilavir/aiogram-channel_messages_aggregator/README.md

-# Aiogram Gambling Conversions Aggregator Bot
+# Aiogram Channel Messages Aggregator Bot

 A Telegram bot that aggregates gambling conversion messages from multiple source channels to a destination channel.